arismoko/LegalRequester/README.md

 # LegalRequester

 ## Description
-LegalRequester is a Python-based tool designed to search for property information across various county websites in Minnesota.
+LegalRequester is a Python-based tool designed to search for property information across various county websites.
 It allows users to input an address (house number and street name) and retrieves relevant data such as Parcel ID, Owner, and Address details.
 The system includes a utility to automatically determine the county for a given address using the OpenStreetMap Nominatim API via `geopy`.

 BS&A Online (AccessMyGov): https://bsaonline.com/